Infinite critical boson non-Fermi liquid

 The first line of Eq.~\eqref{eq1} dictates an electron model where $f^\dagger(f)$ is the fermion creation (annihilation) operator.
-The itinerant electrons hop on a three-dimensional (3D) lattice denoted by the site index $l$.
+The itinerant electrons hop on a 3D lattice denoted by the site index $l$.
 The electron spin couples to a magnetic moment field $\vec{\phi}_l$ with a Kondo-like Yukawa coupling.
 Here, the bosonic field $\vec{\phi}_l$ is a three-component vector defined on site $l$, $\vec{\sigma}_{\alpha\beta}$ is the Pauli matrix vector with $\alpha, \beta$ being the spin indices.
 The magnetic fluctuation near the phase transition admits a standard Ginzburg-Landau expansion up to $\mathcal{O}(\phi^4)$ with

-The first two terms of ${\cal L}_{\rm B}[\phi]$ represent a standard $\phi^4$-theory with an order parameter $\phi$ for the magnetic moment, and $r$ measures the distance from the criticality.
-We supplement the expansion with a Dzyaloshinskii-Moriya (DM) interaction with a strength $D$, due to a lack of inversion symmetry in the system.
-We show that this DM interaction fundamentally modifies all the physical properties in the boson and fermion sectors and leads to a rich phase diagram in Fig.~\ref{fig2}.
+The first two terms of ${\cal L}_{\rm B}[ \vec{\phi}]$ represent a standard $\phi^4$-theory with an order parameter $\vec{\phi}$ for the magnetic moment and $r$ is the boson mass.
+The last term is an anti-symmetric Dzyaloshinskii-Moriya (DM) interaction, which fundamentally alters the critical phenomenon and leads to a rich phase diagram in Fig.~\ref{fig2}.

-To tackle with the magnetic fluctuation in the bosonic sector, a saddle point solution of $\vec{\phi}$ is required, on top of which the lowest order expansion counts for the fluctuations.
-As shown in Fig.~\ref{fig3}, we first integrate out the fermions in the coupled system that generates the dynamics for the bosons.
-We obtain an effective action for the bosonic sector
+To tackle with the bosonic fluctuation, a saddle point solution of $\vec{\phi}$ is required, on top of which the lowest order expansion counts for the fluctuations.
+As shown in Fig.~\ref{fig3}, we follow the Hertz approach by integrating out the gapless fermions.
+This gives rise to the Landau damping that dominates the low-energy boson dynamics.
+The effective action for the bosonic sector is written as,

 where $\mu,\nu,\lambda$ label the vector components of $\vec{\phi}$, and we have converted the 3D lattice index to a continuous, real space coordinate ${\bf r}$.
-The polarization bubble in Fig.~\ref{fig3} takes the form
+The fermionic bubble is illustrated in Fig.~\ref{fig3} and the renormalized boson polarization takes the form